MattLatt/GDAL_2.2.x_VC/libgdal-2.2.0/gdal_rename/README.md

 ------------------------------------------------------------------------------

-The goal of this application is to allow the user to rename a raster dataset with it's SRS coordinates including it's companion files (world files,...) with some formating options (Prefix, suffix, separator, left zero padding, numbers of digits, ...).
+The goal of this application is to allow the user to rename a raster dataset with it's SRS coordinates including it's companion files (world file...) with some formating options (Prefix, suffix, separator, left zero padding, numbers of digits, ...).
 Orginaly it was made to rename tiled datasets downloaded from many sources to have consistent namming pattern or to update the name after a SRS change with gdalwarp.